rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 <pre>\#!/usr/local/bin/bash</pre>

 It's needed for Bash arrays used in the script.
-The above path looks for bash in a hard-coded path rather than the alternative of
+The above path looks for bash in a hard-coded path rather than the alternative of<br />
 <tt>\#!/usr/bin/env</tt>
 because the script is not meant to be portable among Linux, only Mac due to use of Homebrew.